Flat Upload

 Below are the instructions for uploading the Notes data from a staging folder into a **SharePoint Library** or a **SharePoint list**.

-• In Step 2, after clicking Next, click Add a new site to create a new SharePoint site connection or select an already existing one using the drop-down menu.
+* In **Step 2**, click **Add a site** to create a new SharePoint site connection or select an already existing one using the drop-down menu and connect, then click **Next**.

-• When clicking on the Add a new site button, the connection settings popup now appears where you can enter your SharePoint site URL and test the connection.
+* When clicking on the **Add a site** button, the connection settings popup now appears where you can enter choose the authentication type and your SharePoint site URL.
+Then test the connection.

 The Site URL should be in the following format (without the .aspx part or any additional folders in the URL): [https://yourdomain.sharepoint.com/sites/yoursitename](https://swingsoftware365.sharepoint.com/sites/LotusNotesData)